 1. INTRODUCTION

 Rice (Oryza sativa L.) remains one of the most important staple foods globally, serving as a primary source of nutrition for over 3.5 billion people (CGIAR, 2016).
-Its role in ensuring global food security and supporting agricultural economies is especially critical across Asia, where rice is not only a dietary essential but also holds deep cultural and traditional significance.
+Its role in ensuring global

+Food security and supporting agricultural economies is especially critical across Asia, where rice is not only a dietary essential but also holds deep cultural and traditional significance.
 Among the leading producers, China and India dominate the global rice landscape, contributing 145.5 million tonnes and 103.5 million tonnes, respectively, to the world's annual rice output (FAO, 2017).

 Historically, white rice has been the predominant variety in both production and consumption, largely due to its high yield, extended shelf life, and acceptance in mainstream markets.
-However, recent years have seen a paradigm shift in consumer behavior, with increasing interest in traditional, indigenous rice varieties—often categorized as medicinal or functional rice—owing to their superior nutritional and health-promoting properties.
+However, recent years have seen a paradigm shift in consumer behavior, with increasing interest in traditional, indigenous rice varieties, often categorized as medicinal or functional rice, owing to their superior nutritional and health-promoting properties.
 These varieties are not new discoveries; rather, they have been integral to traditional healthcare systems, particularly in Asian cultures, where rice is revered as the “Grain of Life” for its dual role in sustenance and therapy (Chaudhari et al., 2018).

 India, blessed with vast agro-climatic diversity and a rich repository of indigenous agricultural knowledge, harbors a wide range of traditional rice cultivars.
 Many of these are currently undergoing scientific re-evaluation for their medicinal and nutritional potential.
-These varieties are not only culturally significant but are also biologically rich, containing bioactive compounds such as antioxidants, flavonoids, tocotrienols, phytosterols, phenolics, and anthocyanins—all of which have been associated with enhanced disease prevention and improved health outcomes.
+These varieties are not only culturally significant but are also biologically rich, containing bioactive compounds such as antioxidants, flavonoids, tocotrienols, phytosterols, phenolics, and anthocyanins, all of which have been associated with enhanced disease prevention and improved health outcomes.

 Among these, black rice has garnered special attention for its exceptional nutritional profile and historical importance.
-Known for its deep purple to black pigmentation—attributed to its high anthocyanin content—black rice exhibits potent antioxidant, anti-inflammatory, and anti-carcinogenic properties (Kumari, 2020; Ito & Lacerda, 2019).
+Known for its deep purple to black pigmentation, attributed to its high anthocyanin content, black rice exhibits potent antioxidant, anti-inflammatory, and anti-carcinogenic properties (Kumari, 2020; Ito & Lacerda, 2019).
 Traditionally consumed in regions like China, Japan, and parts of India, black rice has evolved from a regional heritage grain into a globally recognized superfood.
 China alone accounts for nearly 60% of global black rice production and continues to invest in high-yield, disease-resistant cultivars (Sompong et al., 2011).

 As noted by Ryu et al. (2023), the global resurgence in medicinal rice reflects a growing recognition of food as a key pillar of preventive healthcare.
 The scientific community increasingly acknowledges these traditional grains as sustainable, plant-based alternatives to modern nutritional challenges, emphasizing their potential in addressing lifestyle diseases and micronutrient deficiencies.

 In this context, the current study uses white rice as a control for comparative evaluation, as it remains the most commonly consumed and extensively cultivated rice variety in Kerala and across India.
-The white rice variety Swetha developed by the Kerala Agricultural University (KAU), has been selected for this purpose.
+The white rice variety, Swetha developed by the Kerala Agricultural University (KAU), has been selected for this purpose.
 According to data from 2021–22, Kerala produced approximately 5.62 lakh tonnes of rice, the majority of which was white rice, with an estimated per capita consumption of 70 kg annually.
-For comparative analysis, Swetha white rice variety selected for comparative evaluation against traditional pigmented rice varieties like Assam black rice (The Hindu, 2023).
+For comparative analysis, Swetha white rice variety was selected for comparative evaluation against traditional pigmented rice varieties like Assam black rice (The Hindu, 2023).

 2. MATERIALS AND METHODS